 A list of security broker/dealers approved to conduct business with the City shall be maintained.
 Every three years, the City shall issue a Request for Qualifications (RFQ) to be submitted by broker/dealers that wish to conduct business with the City.
-The RFQ is attached as Exhibit A. The City shall conduct a review and evaluation process of submitted proposals and provide a list of recommended broker/dealers to the Investment Advisory Committee and City Council for approval.
+The RFQ is attached as Exhibit A. The City shall conduct a review and evaluation process of submitted proposals and establish a list of approved list of broker/dealers.
 Approved broker/dealers shall be required to execute the Acknowledgement of Compliance Standards for Investment Transactions prior to conducting business with the City.